Alexander Faribault: Early Faribault

+Relationship with the Dakota

+Faribault accompanied the Dakota delegation to Washington for a treaty in 1837.
+In 1851, he was a translator for the Treaty of Traverse des Sioux and was at the Treaty of Mendota.
+He served as a witness before the United States court regarding charges of fraud in "Indian affairs."

 During the Dakota War of 1862, he fought in the Battle of Birch Coulee, the bloodiest battle in the war for American soldiers.
 During the siege, Alexander Faribault pleaded for peace.
 Speaking Dakota, Alexander pleaded to Big Eagle, "You do very wrong to fire on us.
 We did not come out to fight; we only came out to bury the bodies of the white people you killed."

 After most Dakota were ordered into exile from their Minnesota homelands in 1863, Faribault sheltered a number of Wahpekute and Mdewakanton people on his farm.